Across the Board

 Adjournment

-The next study session of the DCSD Board of Education is scheduled for Tuesday, February 13 at 5:00 p.m.
+The next regular meeting of the DCSD Board of Education is scheduled for Tuesday, June 18 at 5:00 p.m.
 The meeting will take place at the DCSD administration building, 620 Wilcox Street in Castle Rock, and will be available to view on the DCSDK12 YouTube Channel and will be broadcast on Comcast Channel 54.

 Across the Board Archives: